Table of Contents

 There is no company in the world which doesn’t concentrate on their customers.
 They are ultimately the ones that provide revenue and define if a business will survive the market.

 Customers have also become more selective towards buying and deciding which brand should they trust.
 They prefer brands “who can resonate between perceptual product and self-psychological needs.”
-If you can tackle into their emotional needs, and predict their behavior, you will stimulate purchase and provide a smooth customer experience.
+If you can tackle their emotional needs, and predict their behavior, you will stimulate purchase and provide a smooth customer experience.
 BI reports can combine those resources and provide a stimulating user experience.
 The key is to gather information and adjust to user needs and business goals, as shown in the picture below.

 Today there are numerous ways in which a customer can interact with a specific company.
 Chatbots, social media, emails, or direct interaction; the possibilities are endless.